 - More reliable, not as vulnerable to interference and fluctuations in speed as wireless.

 - Lack of mobility — your devices are tethered, and you can't move devices through the house.

 - Cables can be cumbersome or messy if not hidden in walls or cable concealment trunking.

-Wireless networks use radio waves to connect Internet-capable devices to a router that functions as a wireless access point.
-This wireless connection allows laptops and other Wi-Fi devices (like a gaming consoles, printers and SMART TV's with a wireless adapter) to connect to each other and the Internet from almost anywhere in your home.
-To set up a wireless network, you'll need a wireless router and wireless-enabled devices.
+Wireless networks use radio waves to connect Internet-capable devices to a router or access point.
+This wireless connection allows laptops and other Wi-Fi devices (like gaming consoles, printers and SMART TV's with a wireless adapter) to connect to each other and the Internet from almost anywhere in your home.
+To set up a wireless network, you'll need a wireless enabled router and Wi-Fi devices.

 - Access the Internet from anywhere in the house within range of the wireless router or access-point.

 - Set up does not require additional wiring or installations.

 - Peripherals don't need to be near the computer.